syncfusion-content/xamarin-docs/Xamarin/Text-Input-Layout/Getting-Started.md

 ### iOS

-To launch the text input layout in iOS, call the `SfTextInputLayoutRenderer.Init()` method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the `LoadApplication` method is called as demonstrated in the following code sample.
+To launch the text input layout in iOS, call the `SfTextInputLayoutRenderer.Init()` method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the `LoadApplication` method.

 {% highlight C# %}